-Indeed, a number of studies (e.g. Sumarto 2017) have demonstrated the extent to which informal social protection mechanisms, such as the family, mutual aid organizations, burial societies, Rotating Savings and Credit Associations (ROSCAs), and community-based welfare provisions, continue to serve as the main sources of safety nets for the poor and vulnerable in many parts of the world.
-They provide assistance and insurance in times of need or in cases where formal welfare services do not adequately reach citizens (Devereux & Getu,

-2013; Saksela-Bergholm, 2019; Oware, 2020; Sumarto 2017).
-For example, at the peak of the HIV and AIDS epidemic in East and Southern Africa in the late 1990s and early 2000s, the extended family was a major source of support for those infected and affected by the epidemic (see, for example, Kuo & Operario, 2010; Tamasane & Head, 2010; Phetlhu & Watson, 2014; Martin & Zulaika, 2016; Lombe et al., 2019).
-In Vietnam, older people predominantly rely on familial transfers for their support (Evans & Harkness, 2008).
-Similarly, in the United States, approximately 60 percent of parents reportedly received childcare support from extended family members during the first year of the COVID-19 pandemic (Yang et al., 2022).
+Indeed, a number of studies have demonstrated the extent to which informal social protection mechanisms, such as the family, mutual aid organizations, burial societies, Rotating Savings and Credit Associations (ROSCAs), and community-based welfare provisions, continue to serve as the main sources of safety nets for the poor and vulnerable in many parts of the world.
+They provide assistance and insurance in times of need or in cases where formal welfare services do not adequately reach citizens (Devereux and Getu, 2013; Oware, 2020; Saksela-Bergholm, 2019).
+For example, at the peak of the HIV and AIDS epidemic in East and Southern Africa in the late 1990s and early 2000s, the extended family was a major source of support for those infected and affected by the epidemic (see, for example, Kuo and Operario, 2010; Lombe et al., 2019; Martin and Zulaika, 2016; Phetlhu and Watson, 2014; Tamasane and Head, 2010).
+In Vietnam, older people predominantly rely on familial transfers for their support (Evans and Harkness, 2008).
+Similarly, in the United States, approximately 60% of parents reportedly received childcare support from extended family members during the first year of the COVID-19 pandemic (Yang et al., 2022).
 In Mauritius, Guven et al. (2021) demonstrated the significant role of NGOs and religious groups in providing social aid to vulnerable groups and other socially excluded populations.
 Meanwhile, in Greece and Nigeria, Xhaho et al. (2022) and Wusu and Isiugo-Abanihe (2006), respectively, highlighted the importance of cultural values and kinship solidarity in the exchange of care across borders.
 In their comparison of formal and informal social protection in Pakistan, Mumtaz and Whiteford (2021) found that households perceive informal social protection as more beneficial than formal social protection.

 Despite such a rich body of literature on informal social protection, there is a lack of empirical studies that compare and explore the role of informal social protection in two less developed countries.
-Various scholars have emphasized the necessity for empirical investigations to examine the role and effectiveness of various mechanisms of informal social protection in meeting the welfare needs of people in developing country contexts where such mechanisms are more prevalent (see, for example, Noyoo & Boon, 2018; Roumpakis & Sumarto, 2020; Mumtaz, 2022b).
-Therefore, this study bridges this gap by drawing on the empirical investigations conducted in two less developed countries - Pakistan and Nigeria - to explore and compare the roles and mechanisms of informal social protection.
+Various scholars have emphasized the necessity for empirical investigations to examine the role and effectiveness of various mechanisms of informal social protection in meeting the welfare needs of people in developing country contexts where such mechanisms are more prevalent (see, for example, Noyoo and Boon, 2018; Roumpakis and Sumarto, 2020).
+Therefore, this study bridges this gap by drawing on the empirical investigations conducted in two less developed countries- Pakistan and Nigeria-to explore and compare the roles and mechanisms of informal social protection.
 By doing so, this paper will contribute to the literature as follows.
 First, the study provides a holistic understanding of the welfare systems present in two less developed countries by highlighting different actors and mechanisms through which informal social protection is administered.
 It will also enable assessments of the (in)effectiveness of these measures in different contexts.
 Second, the study will illuminate the importance of integrating formal with informal social protection for improving the overall effectiveness of a welfare system.
-Lastly, the study will not only provide evidence for inclusion of informal social protection in social policy theory and practice for developing and less developed countries but also help guide further research.
+Finally, the study will not only provide evidence for inclusion of informal social protection in social policy theory and practice for developing and less developed countries but also help guide further research.